City Baking Guide

 What is the fastest way to adapt recipes for Reno altitude?

-Start with the Reno preset, run one test bake, and change one main variable at a time while tracking outcomes.
+Start with the Reno preset, run one test bake, and change one main variable at a time while tracking texture, spread, and doneness.